29 June - 2 July 2017

 Gulnara Aitpaeva (Director, Aigine Cultural Research Center, Bishkek) will speak on “Sacred Geography and Power Relations in Contemporary Kyrgyzstan”.

-Paolo Sartori (Senior Research Fellow, Institute of Iranian Studies, Austrian Academy of Sciences, Vienna) will speak on “The Secular that Never Was: Rethinking the Meaning of Islam in Post-Stalinist Central Asia”.
+Paolo Sartori (Senior Research Fellow, Institute of Iranian Studies, Austrian Academy of Sciences, Vienna) will speak on “The Secular that Never Was: Untangling the Meaning of Islam in Soviet Central Asia”.

 In addition, there will be a catered reception and a rich cultural program.